 Firstly, you’ll need your favorite play dough recipe.
 Or I have an all natural play dough recipe here for you if you’d like to try mine.
 It’s super fast, not much stirring required and you don’t even need to do it on the stove.

-Once the play dough has been made and has cooled down I put it into plastic zip-lock sandwich bags that you can buy at the grocery store.
+Once the play dough has been made and has cooled down I put it into plastic zip-lock sandwich bags that you can buy anywhere even at the grocery store.
 If you flatten the play dough out you can stack them once you’ve packed the little bags full of dough.

 It’s totally up to you if you want to put an Easter sticker on them or not.
-If you do want to add an Easter sticker or two head over to the Avery website.
-You can find some awesome round labels like these ones here.
+If you do want to create some Easter stickers for your Easter play dough, then grab some awesome round labels like these ones here.
 I would recommend using those Avery labels as you can print them at home using Avery’s fantastic online ‘Design and Print’ program.
-If you live in the US click here for the Avery website.
-If you’re in Australia click here for the Avery website.

-Or alternatively you might prefer to wrap them up.
-I have even wrapped mine in baking paper with a ribbon tied around them and pop them in a box with a packet of play dough tools.
+Another fun idea is to wrap up the play dough packs.
+You can even wrap them in baking paper with a ribbon tied around them and pop them in a box with a packet of play dough tools.
 You can wrap those too for extra effect!

 Additionally, if you’d prefer you can add some other Easter items in the box too like some plastic Easter eggs and some colorful shredded tissue paper similar to what I’ve done below.

 Have a look at the photos below of some of the little plastic animals that I found to put inside the plastic Easter eggs.
-I found some of them at the local dollar shop or variety store but Oriental Trading also has a great variety if you wanted to order online.
+I found some of them at the local dollar shop but there is a great variety here if you wanted to order online.
 You could also make your own little Easter play dough eggs.

-I hope you enjoy making this and that your little ones love receiving it.
+I hope you enjoy making Easter play dough and that your little ones get hours of enjoyment out of it.
 I’d love to hear if you had any other ideas of other goodies to add to the Easter playdough gift.
-Apart from chocolate of course.
 Wishing you a beautiful Easter.